loftusa/loftusa.github.io/_posts/04-28-24-research_in_interp.md

 	- what does the relationship between deleting subnetworks and performance look like? could you make a model smaller and not lose performance by deleting non-important subnetworks?
 - **model stitching would be extremely useful if figured out**, because it would allow us to usefully combine the abilities of more than one foundation model.
 - for david's class: reproduce anthropic's induction heads ICL loss thing, and then do it with random text instead of ICL data
+- test the hypothesis that facts are stored in MLP layers by fine-tuning a model on new facts with MLP layers frozen and seeing if it learns them.
+Then train with attention layers frozen and see if it knows facts as well as an unfrozen model would.